 This is the jewel in the Associationâ€™s crown, a complex consisting of five well established lakes in very pleasant wooded surroundings.
-All of the ponds contain everything from small Roach to large Carp, However, please be aware of the rules for each pond regarding the use of Bivvies and electronic bite indicators.
+All of the ponds contain everything from small Roach to large Carp, However, please be aware of the rules for each pond regarding the use of Bivvies.
+On the ponds where bivvies are not allowed any fishing shelter must be based on the principle working of an umbrella,i.e it must have spokes radiating from a central point, Anything other than this will be deemed to be a bivvie whatever the shelter is called.
 A key is required for this complex.
 Around 150 pegs are available with fishing to cater for all tastes.

 No 1 Pond.
 This is a general coarse lake and is noted for the large Water

 Lilly Beds that are home to Tench in excess of 8lbs.
 Also resident are

 Carp, Bream, Roach, Rudd, Perch, Chub, Barbel and Pike.
 There is an

 average depth of 4-5ft and fish fall to most popular baits.
 Parking is available behind some pegs and access is very good to the rest of the pond.
 Night fishing is allowed (with night permit) however, Bivvies are not allowed on this lake.
 For a trial period electronic bite indicators may be used at any time but please keep the volume as low as possible in consideration of other anglers.

 No 2 Pond.
 Although this could be classed as general coarse lake, this is

 The one to fish if large Carp and Pike are your main target.
 Roach and